-Yesterday, I joined an Underground Amman walking tour, highlighting art of the city’s hip-hop community.
-The artists focus on breakdancing, rapping, beatboxing, and graffiti/streetart.
+Yesterday, I joined an Underground Amman walking tour, highlighting hip-hop community street art.
+The local artists focus on breakdancing, rapping, beatboxing, and graffiti / street art.
 Underground Amman tours take place most Fridays.

-We began on Rainbow Street in Jabal Amman neighborhood, proceeded downtown, and ended the tour at “House of Dreaming– a creative hip-hop meeting place in Luweibdeh neighborhood.
-The route passes through backstreets and colorful painted stairways strewn with an eclectic combination of modern art and ancient architecture from “civilizations long since passed“.
+We began on Rainbow Street in Jabal Amman neighborhood, proceeded downtown, and ended the tour at “House of Dreaming” – a creative hip-hop meeting place in Al-Weibdeh neighborhood.
+The route passes through Amman backstreets and colorful painted stairways strewn with an eclectic combination of modern art and ancient architecture from “civilizations long since passed“.

 _____________